ArthiDa/Food_Recommendation/README.md

 - Fetch all meals by first letter from mealdb API ( www.themealdb.com/api/json/v1/1/search.php?f={a-z} ).
 - Convert JSON to pandas data frame.
-- Takes the necessary series from the data frame and renames.
-Finally, shape of the data frame is (293,8)
+- Takes the necessary columns from the data frame and renames them.
+Finally, the shape of the data frame is (293,8)
-- Finally export the data frame as a CSV file named 'meals.csv'.
+- Export the data frame as a CSV file named 'meals.csv'.

 ## Preprocessing the dataset